-Longtime probiotic takers will likely not be surprised, but just this one species alone-- Lactobaccilus reuteri-- has been reported to help with wrinkles/skin tone, sleep, mood and feelings of empathy!
-Even weight gain and bone loss.
+Longtime probiotic takers will likely not be surprised, but just this one species alone-- Lactobaccilus reuteri-- has been reported to help with wrinkles/skin tone, sleep and mood-- even a heightened feeling of empathy/connectedness in some!
+Other report help with weight gain and bone loss.
 The mood effects attributed to its effect on oxytocin release in the brain.
 (Some key references below.)

 Restoring L. reuteri, a microbe lost by modern societies, triggers release of oxytocin from the brain, and with it a surge in empathy and desire for the company of others.

 A woman from Vancouver, Canada wrote in of her experience after following Dr. Davis' recipe (contents of 1 BioGaia capsule, or 10 tablets (he likes this particular DSM 17938 L. reuteri strain, presumably because it has the most research behind it) + 2 Tbsp of inulin powder + 1 quart of grass-fed, organic Half & Half (make a slurry first to prevent clumping of the inulin powder) x 36 hours' fermentation @ 97-100 degrees F) for making homemade yogurt— both to boost CFU counts as well as to eliminate the need to keep buying commercial probiotics: